TrifonEstov/PHPTravels/README.md

 # PHPTravels
-Some automated tests with Selenium web driver
+Some automated tests with Selenium web driver on the testing site: https://www.phptravels.net/

 This test plan is prepared to be run on Linux (Ubuntu) OS.
 It uses Chrome web driver for browser Version 99.0.4844.51 (Official Build) (64-bit).
 In order to run the test on different browser version or OS, please download the exact driver from https://chromedriver.chromium.org/downloads